-Cook eggplant in their skin over medium-high heat until the inner flesh is soft and tender and the outer skin is charred.
+Cook eggplant skin-on over medium-high heat until the inner flesh is soft and tender and the outer skin is charred.
 About 6 to 7 minutes on each side.

 Remove from the grill and place the eggplant (skin on) on a plate and allow it to rest until room temperature.
 Alternatively, the eggplant (skin on) can be placed in a large bowl of cold water.

-Once the eggplant cools, gently remove all of the charred skin of the eggplant.
+Once the eggplant cools, gently remove all of the charred skin.

-Plate the yaki nasu and garnish with fresh grated ginger, bonito shavings, and sliced green onions.
+Plate the yaki Nasu and garnish with freshly grated ginger, bonito shavings, and sliced green onions.
 Drizzle with soy sauce.
-Alternatively, yaki nasu may be seasoned with dashi shoyu (seasoned soy sauce) or ponzu (citrus soy sauce) but soy sauce is highly recommended.
+Alternatively, yaki Nasu may be seasoned with dashi shoyu (seasoned soy sauce) or ponzu (citrus soy sauce) but soy sauce is highly recommended.